-What better way to observe Black History Month than to recognize some notable Black inventors who contributed to the supply chain and logistics industry.
+What better way to observe Black History Month than to recognize some notable Black leaders who contributed to the supply chain and logistics industry?
 I had a great time doing this research and learning about these important contributions.
 Let me know if there are others we should highlight as well!

 Picture it, a nice hot summer day, and you’re in the mood for ice cream or froyo.
 As you look over the flavor choices available, it may never dawn on you that the product had to sit on a truck for hours (but stay frozen!) while being transported.
 In transit, that product was likely kept cold through an invention that changed the the way we ship goods and foods that require refrigeration.

 Frederick McKinley Jones is the African American inventor who created the automatic refrigeration system for long haul trucks and railroad cars, and founded the company, Thermo King.

 Fun Fact: Frederick McKinley Jones was inducted in the 2010 Minnesota Science & Technology Hall of Fame.